expired tofu

 How Long Does Tofu Last?

 Good storage conditions will certainly mean a lot for the longevity of tofu.
-But even the best conditions in the world will not ensure that your tofu lasts forever.
+But even the best conditions in the world will not ensure that your raw tofu lasts forever.
 Like any other food product, it has its own shelf life.
 Although it is difficult to make exact predictions, here are some guidelines you can follow.

 tofu shelf life